 During the year the Board received regular updates regarding health and safety matters, quality reviews, customer satisfaction, staff training, top risks, trading, legal and regulatory updates including actions required in relation to the impact of the COVID-19 crisis on the Company and employees working within its business.
-The Board approved an Engineer Surveyor Apprenticeship Scheme for which enhanced funding had been secured.
-The Board continues to receive reports on the progress of the scheme which aims to develop the skills and qualifications of the Engineer Surveyor apprentices required to support client safety.
+During the year the Board approved the financial statements for the year ended 31 December 2021 and in approving them considered the interests of all of its stakeholders, in particular its shareholder and the wider Group.